Wairarapa, New Zealand

 Wellington is a wonderfully compact, cosmopolitan city, lauded as New Zealand's culinary, cafe and coffee capital.
 Wellington is said to have more cafes and restaurants per capita than New York and a walking gourmet tour is the perfect way to explore.

-Culinary New Zealand
+Extraordinary New Zealand

 Waiheke Island, Taupo, Hawkes Bay, Wairarapa, Nelson & Queenstown